 A major initiative for ADA CE Online is to offer quality course content at a reduced rate to the dental community.
 Now, ADA CE Online offers an opportunity for you to author a course and contribute to the distinguish list of peer reviewed courses currently offered.

 ADA Continuing Education Online, America's leading source of online continuing dental education, is a convenient way to learn at your own pace, anywhere, anytime.
 Access the ADA's library of online continuing education courses 24 hours a day at your convenience.

-The Journal of the American Dental Association (JADA) also awards up to two credit hours a month through the JADA Online Continuing Education program.
-Four articles in each JADA issue include members-only online course content that can be completed for 0.5 credit hours each.
+The Journal of the American Dental Association (JADA) also awards up to four credit hours a month through the JADA Online Continuing Education program.
+Four articles in each JADA issue include members-only online course content that can be completed for 1 credit hour each.